Octchanlyph279/Shoot-em-Up/README.md

-Hi, this is just a Unity Game I made a long time ago.
+Hi, this is just source code for a Unity Game I made a long time ago.
 Bye!